 The third generation of the family, Curt III, and his wife Debra, joined the business in 1978.
 Then in 1985 land was purchased in the far south end of Terre Haute for a new funeral home, our Springhill Chapel, which was opened in 1989.
 Provisions were made during construction to add a crematory, and a few years later it was installed, making our funeral home a leading provider of cremation services in the area.

 In 1995 the DeBaun Family acquired the New Harmony Cemetery, (founded in 1812), located south of Prairieton on State Road 63 with the intent of continuing to offer a quality cemetery option for the people of south-western Vigo County.
 Since that time a new, well landscaped addition has been opened, and a columbarium and cremation burial area was opened for those families who prefer cremation.

 The last few years has seen the addition of a new generation of the family join the business.
-Seth DeBaun and Curt DeBaun IV are now both working in the family business, continuing the tradition started by their Great-Grandparents almost 90 years ago.
+Seth DeBaun is now working in the family business, continuing the tradition started by his Great-Grandparents almost 90 years ago.
 Times have changed, old traditions have faded and new ones are born.
 Most funeral homes in Terre Haute are now owned by an out-of-state corporation, but our family-owned funeral homes have faithfully served Terre Haute and the surrounding community for four generations, and we are committed to continue serving our families well into the future.